Abhishek Debroy

 Abhishek Debroy (born 1982) is an Indian politician from Tripura.
-He is a member of the Tripura Legislative Assembly from Matarbari Assembly constituency in Gomati district.
-He won the 2023 Tripura Legislative Assembly election, representing the Bharatiya Janata Party.
+He is a member of the Tripura Legislative Assembly from the Matarbari Assembly constituency in Gomati district.
+He was first elected in the 2023 Tripura Legislative Assembly election, representing the Bharatiya Janata Party.
+He is currently serving as the State President of Bhartiya Janata Party in Tripura.

 Early life and education

 Debroy is from Kakraban, Gomati district, Tripura.
 He is the son of Himangshu Debroy.
 He completed his bachelor's degree in Pharmacy in 2020 at Rajiv Gandhi University of Health Sciences, Karnataka.

 Career

-Debroy won from Matarbari Assembly constituency representing the Bharatiya Janata Party in the 2023 Tripura Legislative Assembly election.
+Debroy was elected from the Matarbari Assembly constituency representing the Bharatiya Janata Party in the 2023 Tripura Legislative Assembly election.
 He polled 25,494 votes with a vote share percentage of 51.06 and defeated his nearest rival, Pranajit Roy of the Indian National Congress, by a margin of 9,041 votes.